Blockheads-2/Blockheads-2-2022-23-Hardware/README.md

 Attribution is mandatory

-21525 makes no claim of Warranty or Quality for these materials
+21525 makes no claim of Warranty for these materials